Skip to main content

 • Don't take their anger or other feelings personally.

-• Don't tell them that they are "lucky it wasn't worse;" traumatized people are not consoled by those statements.
-Instead, tell them that you are sorry such an event has occurred and you want to understand and assist them.
+• Don't tell them that they are "lucky it wasn't worse;" those statements do not console traumatized people.
+Instead, tell them that you are sorry such an event occurred and want to understand and assist them.

 • Stress